wild-endeavor/books-with-friends/Readme.md

   * Allow users to cancel requests
   * Allow users to reject requests
   * Allow users to change the due-date on approval, and extend/change the due date of books lent out.
+  * Be able to handle multiple copies of the same book.
+  * Make search results aware of the rentals collection.
-  * Add waiting lists
+  * Add waiting lists.
 * Move books user has borrowed onto a separate, special shelf.
 * Clean up unused routes/controllers
 * Use custom routes instead of just the general update route to change status on rental requests.
-* Add the whole searching for friends thing.
-Currently the site should be called books-with-friends-that-you-add-on-the-backend
+* Devise, OmniAuth, making the login page https.
+Add the whole searching for friends thing.
+Currently the site should be called books-with-friends-that-you-add-on-the-backend.